 Custodian

-In the custodian “savings-only” model, you can provide customers a secure crypto saving/investing service.
-Such service enables customers interested in investing part of their savings in crypto-currencies to easily purchase them and have a service provider (you in this case) to hold their investments until they decide to withdraw.
-Given the value proposition of this use case, a coldstore wallet or service is mandatory to keep the majority of the crypto safe.
+In the custodian “savings-only” model, you can provide customers with a secure crypto saving/investing service.
+This service enables customers to invest part of their savings in crypto-currencies, while you hold those investments on their behalf until they decide to withdraw.
+Given this model, a cold store wallet or service is mandatory to keep most crypto reserves safe.

 An interesting aspect is that in this model, compared to the broker one, both the buy and sell transactions (meaning the customer exchanging fiat currency for crypto-currency) are off-chain, since they are merely a bookkeeping exercise.
 For instance, if your customer buys 0.5 Bitcoins his/her balance will be updated accordingly, without the need for him/her to possess a digital wallet where to store them and therefore removing the need for the on-chain transactions.